mathoudebine/wdmycloud-wiki/README.md

 You can now connect to your MyCloud SSH server using tools like Putty.
 The default username & password are one the link above.

 ## Drive SMART state
 The MyCloud does not offer a lot of information on the drive state on its web interface : you only have access to a diagnosis status that states "OK", same for the temparture.
 To get more information from the drive, the tool `smartctl` is available on the MyCloud OS.
+The documentation can be found online here : https://www.smartmontools.org/browser/trunk/smartmontools/smartctl.8.in
 > NOTE : All the following commands are for a single-bay MyCloud.
 Adapt to use with more than one disk.

 To get all information from the disk SMART system printed in the console output :